aishwaryap-dataanalyst/Power-bi-dashboard-portfolio/README.md

 - dashboard7_page1_overview.png – Visual previews of the report
 - dashboard7_page2_detailedview.png - Visual previews of the report
 - README.md – Project documentation

+## Dashboard 8 - Banking Dashboard

+An interactive Power BI dashboard designed to analyze a bank's loan portfolio, customer segments, outstanding balances, and default risk.

+The dashboard provides a consolidated view of loan exposure, portfolio trends, customer segmentation, and credit risk, helping users identify areas that require closer monitoring.

+---
+📊 Dashboard Overview

+The dashboard contains two pages:

+1. Overview

+Provides a high-level view of the bank's overall loan portfolio and customer distribution.

+Key KPIs:

+- Total Loan Portfolio: 270M
+- Outstanding Balance: 89.20M
+- Default Rate: 12.67%
+- Customers: 30
+- Active Loans: 102

+Key Visuals:

+- Total Loan Portfolio by Month & Year
+- Total Loan Portfolio by Loan Type
+- Total Loan Portfolio by Age Bucket
+- Total Loan Portfolio by Customer Segment
+- Total Loan Portfolio by Income Band
+- Total Loan Portfolio by Loan Status

+Filters:

+- Year
+- Loan Status
+- Risk Category
+- Branch

+---
+2. Risk analysis View

+Provides deeper analysis of default risk, portfolio exposure, and outstanding balances.

+Key Visuals:

+- Total Loan Portfolio by Risk Bucket
+- Total Loan Portfolio by Risk Category
+- Default Rate by Loan Type
+- Default Rate by Occupation
+- Outstanding Balance by State

+---

+🎯 Business Questions

+This dashboard was designed to answer:

+- How much money has the bank lent?
+- How much loan balance is currently outstanding?
+- What is the overall default rate?
+- Which loan types have higher default rates?
+- Which occupations show higher default rates?
+- Where is the bank's outstanding loan exposure concentrated?
+- How is the portfolio distributed across risk categories?
+- How many loans are currently active?
+- How does the loan portfolio change over time?

+---

+🔍 Key Insights

+- The total loan portfolio is approximately 270M.
+- The outstanding balance is approximately 89.20M.
+- The overall default rate is 12.67%.
+- Personal Loans have the highest displayed default rate at approximately 26.92%.
+- Maharashtra has the highest outstanding balance among the displayed states.
+- The loan portfolio is distributed across different risk categories and risk buckets.
+- The monthly portfolio trend shows noticeable fluctuations over time.

+---

+🛠️ Tools & Technologies

+- Power BI
+- DAX
+- Power Query
+- Data Modeling
+- Interactive Slicers
+- Data Visualization

+---

+💡 Business Value

+The dashboard can help banking teams:

+- Monitor overall loan exposure
+- Track outstanding balances
+- Analyze default risk
+- Compare risk across loan products
+- Understand customer and income segments
+- Identify geographic concentrations of outstanding balances
+- Support data-driven portfolio and risk monitoring

+---

+🚀 Project Objective

+The objective of this project was to build an interactive Banking Loan Portfolio & Default Risk Dashboard that transforms loan and customer data into meaningful insights for portfolio monitoring, risk analysis, and business decision-making.

 👩‍💻 Author